 A candidate may apply for early promotion during the probationary period.
 Such application may be made alone or in conjunction with an application for early tenure.
-A faculty member must be unusually meritorious in teaching and one other area, either research or service, and meet the standard for tenure in the third area.
+A faculty member must be unusually meritorious in teaching and must at least meet the standard for tenure in other areas.